-What is MTA-PAC?
+What is Friends of MTA?

-Why contribute to MTA-PAC?
+Why contribute to Friends of MTA?

-How do I become a MTA-PAC member?
+How do I become a Friend of MTA?

-Donating to MTA-PAC is an individual decision, not a township decision.
+Donating to Friends of MTA is an individual decision, not a township decision.
 Financial contributions of any amount are valued and appreciated.
 Township officials’ contributions are recognized in the Michigan Township Focus

 Contribute today by sending a personal check or credit card to: